2026 legal limits, VLT calculator, and AI tint preview

 Driving across state lines?
 Check neighboring tint laws

 Front side windows need a minimum of 43% VLT.
 Back side windows require any darkness, and the rear window requires any darkness.
-No metallic or mirrored appearance allowed.
-Side mirrors required if rear tinted.

 A first offense is typically $120 Class C misdemeanor.
 Repeat offenses can cost Up to $250.
 Fix-it tickets are available, giving you time to remove or replace the film.